balaji-besta/Kubernetes-Practice-logs/README.md

 ## 🚀 About Me

-I’m **Balaji Best** a, a DevOps engineer in training with a strong focus on Kubernetes, Docker, Jenkins, and AWS.
+I’m **Balaji Besta**, a DevOps engineer in training with a strong focus on Kubernetes, Docker, Jenkins, and AWS.
 I believe in learning by doing — every issue I encounter becomes a documented case study in my repositories.
 My goal is to build scalable, production-ready systems while maintaining strong debugging and automation skills.
 I value clean documentation, reproducible setups, and continuous improvement — the same principles I bring to every team and project.

--Current Focus
+-Current Focus-
 Practicing Kubernetes on AWS EC2, mastering CI/CD pipelines, and preparing for real-world DevOps roles such as Junior DevOps Engineer or Cloud Engineer.